Johnnymc2001/CSGO-RPC/README.md

 # CSGO-RPC
 - Show to discord what you are doing in CS:GO
-- Library Used:
-  - DiscordRPC
-  - CSGSI
-  - NewtonsoftJson

 # Requirement
 - This app required [.NET 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) to be installed on your computer to be able to run